Eli-Parker/Text-Generation-Algorithm/README.md

 `java comprehensive.TextGenerator sample.txt hello 4`

-### Acknowledgements

-This program was written in conjunction with my partner for the class, **Jorden Dickerson**.
-He is an incredible programmer, and he's been a joy to work with over the past months!
-I owe much of the impeccable programming done here to him and our teamwork.
-Thank you Jorden :) your inclusion has been much appreciated.

 ## Original Assignment Description
 To properly show the requirements the assignment is under, I've included the broad strokes of the assignment